Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Results

 where the input laser power \(P_0\) at the Michelson interferometer's beam splitter was measured to be approximately 7.8\,W.

 As shown in Fig.~\ref{Fig:res}~(a), the position of the optical spring resonance peak shifts as a function of detuning, while the mechanical resonance dip remains fixed at the same frequency.
 This behavior indicates that the optomechanical coupling strength of the suspended mirror is detuning-dependent.
-Alternatively, small shifts in the mechanical resonance frequency $f_\mathrm{m}$ can result from changes in the suspension’s intrinsic properties, potentially caused by thermal effects or mechanical deformation.

-As the measurements were conducted at low frequencies, the transfer function was particularly susceptible to acoustic and seismic noise, especially near the optical spring resonance $\omega \sim \sqrt{\omega_\mathrm{m}^2 + \omega_\mathrm{os}^2}$, where the closed-loop gain reaches a minimum.
-Despite this sensitivity, the measured optical spring frequency as a function of detuning, shown in Fig.~\ref{Fig:res}~(b), exhibits excellent agreement with the theoretical model, with a coefficient of determination of $R^2 = 0.96$.
-This strong correlation confirms that the observed optical spring behavior in a signal-recycling Michelson interferometer is consistent with predictions from optomechanical cavity theory.
+As the measurements were conducted at low frequencies, the transfer function was particularly susceptible to acoustic and seismic disturbances.
+This susceptibility was most pronounced near the optical spring resonance frequency $\omega \sim \sqrt{\omega_\mathrm{m}^2 + \omega_\mathrm{os}^2}$, where the response to external disturbances is enhanced due to increased sensitivity and noise coupling, despite high open-loop gain and active feedback.
+Despite this challenge, the measured optical spring frequency as a function of detuning, shown in Fig.~\ref{Fig:res}~(b), exhibits excellent agreement with the theoretical model, yielding a coefficient of determination of $R^2 = 0.96$.
+This strong correlation confirms that the observed optical spring behavior in an SRMI is consistent with predictions from optomechanical cavity theory.

-The application of optical springs represents a viable strategy for enhancing the high-frequency sensitivity of future gravitational-wave detectors.
-Conventionally, the maximum achievable optical rigidity is constrained by the cavity finesse, oscillator mass, and input laser power.
-However, the inclusion of an internal signal amplification mechanism—such as an OPA can significantly enhance the optical spring constant beyond these conventional limits.

-Notably, signal-recycling Michelson interferometers without arm cavities reduce the impact of optical phase delay within the interferometer, thereby ensuring stable high-frequency optical spring operation when combined with intracavity amplification~\cite{Somiya2023}.
-Additionally, operating the signal-recycling cavity at a dark port reduces thermal loading of the nonlinear crystal by the carrier field \cite{OtabePT}.
-In this configuration, the absence of carrier light within the signal-recycling cavity ensures that the OPA selectively amplifies the signal sidebands.
-This prevents pump depletion effects, which are often encountered in Fabry–Perot-based OPA implementations~\cite{Zhang2023}.
-These features collectively establish the signal-recycled Michelson interferometer with an intracavity-amplified optical spring as a promising architecture for next-generation gravitational-wave detectors optimized for high-frequency signal detection.